UNINETTSigma2/documentation/nird_archive/user-guide.md

 The search is performed over all published datasets and the results are presented as a tabulated list.
 Clicking on one of the search results will direct you to landing page which contains a subset of the metadata information for the dataset, clicking on the *[more]* will display the expanded landing page including links to the table of contents and dataset download (see Figure 11).

 The landing page also contains graphical views for the coverage (if it has been provided) and for the table of contents (see Figure 15).
 The table of contents provides an immediate view of the composition of the dataset.
 The chart in the lower-left pane can be navigated to explore the file structure of the dataset.
-The table on the lower-right pane displays the total size in each sub-directory and is updated as the chart is navigated.
+The table on the lower-right pane displays the total size in each subdirectory and is updated as the chart is navigated.

 ![the_landing_page_table_of_contents](imgs/figure_15_screenshot_of_the_landing_page_table_of_contents.png "_landing_page_table_of_contents")
 Figure 15: Screenshot of the landing page table of contents